What is questioning?

 Divergent questions allow students to explore different avenues and create many different variations and alternative answers or scenarios.
 Correctness may be:

-Divergent questions often require students to analyse, synthesise, or evaluate a knowledge base and then project or predict different outcomes.
-Frequently the intention of these types of divergent questions is to stimulate imaginative and creative thought, or investigate cause-and-effect relationships, or provoke deeper thought or extensive investigations.
+Divergent questions often require students to analyse, synthesise or evaluate a knowledge base and then project or predict different outcomes.
+Frequently the intention of divergent questions is to stimulate imaginative and creative thought, investigate cause-and-effect relationships or provoke deeper thought or extensive investigations.

 Be prepared for the fact that there may not be right or definitely correct answers to these questions.